Updates from RSS Toggle Comment Threads | Keyboard Shortcuts

 What to do?

 Ideally we want to do a POST request that we execute before and that authenticates us.
 I searched around on how to do this but couldn’t find anything.
-What I found was one of the many third-party applications that allow talking to Wordpress remotely.
+What I found was one of the many third-party applications that allow talking to WordPress remotely.
 I then looked at how they work and how they authenticate themselves.

 Instead of doing a POST request to the plugin page like before, they do a POST request to the site’s index.php.
 A plugin is registered to catch a particular POST request.
-Then you simple use the Wordpress function user_pass_ok(), that authenticates the user against the database.
+Then you simple use the WordPress function user_pass_ok(), that authenticates the user against the database.

 Here I demonstrate how to do this using a GET request, because its simpler, but the same thing would work with a POST request.